Need Help Now? A Guide to Scarleteen's Direct Services

 How fast will you be answered?
 Within those hours, you will typically be answered within a few minutes.
-Due to limited staffing, however, chat sometimes may not be available during all of those times.
-If we are staffed and slow in other areas, we may also have chat available on different days or hours.
+Some additional times or days may be available when we have available staff.
 To see when we are and are not available in chat, take a look on the sidebar to the left there for the graphic that tells you if live chat is on or offline.
 On the message boards, there is a graphic at the bottom of every page which tells you whether we are or are not available in chat.

 The advice columns: